MisterLostman/sudoku-solver/README.md

 # sudoku-solver
-Simple Sudoku solver in Python

-Currently supports 4x4 Sudoku puzzles
+A simple sudoku solver written in Python, using backtracking search.